Do High-Conflict Personalities Love Their Children? Understanding the Tangled Truth?

 This realization led me to explore a question I never expected to ask: Do high-conflict individuals truly love their children, or is their love overshadowed by their struggles?

 When we think of parental love, we imagine warmth, protection, and unwavering care.
 But with a high-conflict personality, love becomes tangled in unpredictability and chaos, making it nearly impossible to recognize.
+While these individuals may experience what they believe is love, their internal struggles often prevent them from providing the emotional safety a child requires.

 As someone who grew up with a high-conflict parent and later married one, I’ve learned that while high-conflict individuals may feel love, their actions often distort and complicate how that love is expressed—or received.